 - Research, Research, Research

-Do an industry- specific resume search.
-This will provide with ideas and samples along with the keywords you can use to help make your resume stand out.
+Do an industry-specific resume search.
+This will provide ideas and samples along with the keywords you can use to help make your resume stand out.

 2. Keep your formatting simple

 - Have your name and contact information visible at top of the resume.
-There are great templates you can utilize within Microsoft Word that can help you with the style of your resume and to help make formatting simple.
+There are great templates you can utilize within Microsoft Word that can help you with the style of your resume and help make formatting simple.

-- Not all resumes follow the same order, some have education first and some have experienced first.
+- Not all resumes follow the same order, some have education first and some have experience first.

 - Do not use small fonts